Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Competitive Algorithms

 \AlgPhase[1]{ \Statex \Statex }

-Once in the arrival step, the algorithm updates its phase (line \ref{alg:SAM:line:UpdatePhaseAtArrivalBegin}).
+Once in the arrival step, algorithm \SAM\ updates its phase (line \ref{alg:SAM:line:UpdatePhaseAtArrivalBegin}).
+In each cycle, the algorithm tosses a coin with some probability $r$, to be determined later, to decide whether this is an \emph{admittance cycle}, namely, a cycle in which the algorithm may admit an unknown packet (line~\ref{alg:SAM:line:DecideAdmittance}).
 If the phase is flush, the algorithm skips the while loop (lines \ref{alg:SAM:line:while_begin}-\ref{alg:SAM:line:while_end}), thus discarding all arriving packets.

-If the phase is fill, the algorithm greedily accepts every arriving packet as long as its buffer is not full (lines \ref{alg:SAM:line:if_full}-\ref{alg:SAM:line:greedily_accept}).
-If the buffer is full, however, the algorithm accepts an arriving packet only if it is either a known packet from the selected class (namely, a $\CsK$-packet), or a $U$-packet, which was randomly picked to be admitted (lines \ref{alg:SAM:line:Admit}-\ref{alg:SAM:line:accept}).
-In either of these cases, the last packet in the queue is dropped (line \ref{alg:SAM:line:drop}), so as to free space for the accepted packet.
+If the phase is fill, which in particular implies that the buffer is not \hfull, the algorithm accepts every arriving $\CsK$-packet (lines~\ref{alg:SAM:if_is_Gk}-\ref{alg:SAM:accept_Gk}).
+For assuring a free slot for the arriving $\CsK$-packet, the algorithm calls \makeroom\ (line~\ref{alg:SAM:MakeRoom_by_Gk}) before accepting the packet (line~\ref{alg:SAM:accept_Gk}).
+The if-clause in lines~\ref{alg:SAM:if_B_minus_1}-\ref{alg:SAM:if_B_minus_1_endif} handles the special case where there are already $B-1$ $\CsK$-packets in the buffer; in this special case, after accepting the arriving $\CsK$-packet, the buffer will become \hfull, and therefore it should stop admitting packets.

+If the phase is fill and this is an \emph{admittance} cycle (line~\ref{alg:SAM:if_p_is_U}), the algorithm admits a single $U$-packet arriving in this cycle, if such a packet exists.
+In lines~\ref{alg:SAM:if_reservoir},\ref{alg:SAM:line:reservoir}, $\Autp$ denotes the number of $U$-packets which arrive in cycle $t$ by the arrival of packet $p$, including $p$ itself.
+Lines~\ref{alg:SAM:if_reservoir}-\ref{alg:SAM:if_reservoir_endif} essentially perform a reservoir sampling~\cite{Reservoir}, which imply that the admitted $U$-packet is chosen uniformly at random out of all $U$-packets arriving in this cycle.

+Finally, if the buffer is not full, the algorithm greedily accepts every arriving packet (lines \ref{alg:SAM:line:if_full}-\ref{alg:SAM:line:greedily_accept}).

-While in the processing step, if the algorithm is in the fill phase and there exists an admitted packet, the algorithm pushes it to the HoL, with the purpose of processing it immediately in the cycle of arrival, thus revealing its characteristics (lines \ref{alg:SAM:if_phase_eq_fill}-\ref{alg:SAM:end_if_phase_eq_fill}).
-Finally, the algorithm updates its phase and sorts the queued packets in $\CsK$-first order each time it either accepts or processes a packet (lines \ref{alg:SAM:line:UpdatePhase_in_arrival}-\ref{alg:SAM:line:sort_queue_in_arrival} and \ref{alg:SAM:line:UpdatePhase_after_processing}-\ref{alg:SAM:line:sort_queue_in_processing}).
+While in the processing step, the algorithm simply processes the top-priority packet in the buffer (line~\ref{alg:SAM:line:processHoL}).
+Finally, the algorithm updates its phase and sorts the queued packets each time it either accepts or processes a packet (lines \ref{alg:SAM:line:UpdatePhase_in_arrival}-\ref{alg:SAM:line:sort_queue_in_arrival} and \ref{alg:SAM:line:UpdatePhase_after_processing}-\ref{alg:SAM:line:sort_queue_in_processing}).
+Note that the marking of a packet as an ``admitted packet'' is \emph{cycle-based}, namely, once an admitted packet is processed, it is not considered ``admitted'' anymore.
+To better understand \SAM, please refer to ~\ref{App:run_Example}, showing a running example of the algorithm.